Logoi-Linguistics/Logoi-Linguistics/README.md

                 Y

 ;
-; Socrates-is-a-man. is a name for the Boolean value derived from the equality of 0 and 0.
+; 'Socrates-is-a-man.' is a Boolean derived from the equality of 0 and 0.
 ;

 Name/Value